German Finance Agency: Operations & management

 The company carries out tasks in budget funding and short-term liquidity funding of the Federal government, which were previously performed by the Federal Ministry of Finance, the Bundesbank and the Federal Securities Administration.
 These activities include services in connection with the issuance of Federal securities, the use of derivative financial instruments to manage the debt portfolio and money market operations to offset the account of the Federal Republic of Germany at the Bundesbank at the end of each day.
 The legal basis and the credit line is given by the yearly Budget Act.

 Additional services for the Federal Ministry of Finance, as representative of the Federal Republic of Germany, are market analyses, the development of models for portfolio management, risk monitoring, risk management and investor, press and public relations for Federal securities.

 The first and foremost priority of the Finance Agency is to guarantee the liquidity and solvency of the Federal Government at all times.
 Furthermore, it aims to maintain and expand the Federal government's benchmark position as sovereign bond issuer in the euro area.
-The aim of debt manamengt is to keep the interest costs of the debt portfolio as low as possible in the mid-term and thereby limiting the interest rate risks of its debt portfolio.
+The aim of debt management is to keep the interest costs of the debt portfolio as low as possible in the mid-term and thereby limiting the interest rate risks of its debt portfolio.